edubart/nelua-lang/docs/pages/overview.md

 Although copying Lua syntax and semantics with minor changes is a goal of Nelua, not all Lua features are implemented yet.
 Most of the dynamic parts, such as tables and handling dynamic types at runtime, are not implemented yet.
-So at the moment, using records instead of tables and using type notations in function definitions are recommended.
+So at the moment, using records instead of tables and using type notations is required.
 Visit [this](/diffs/) page for the full list of available features.
 {: .callout.callout-warning}